teeaarbee/blog/content/week_22.md

 I am having a lot of fun reading [Immortals of meluha](https://amzn.to/3fJUrCi) and like I said in my insta story this is my first-time reading fiction in a really long time.

 And I did not expect to find myself so much engrossed into the story, but I did.
-I have completed first 4 chapters of the book, I tink it has like 24chapters,
+I have completed first 4 chapters of the book, I think it has like 24chapters,

 I think I’ll finish it before Christmas.